-You may already have a few perennial vegetables ready to plant in your backyard garden, but what about these six perennial veggies?
+You may already planted a few perennial veggies with our first guide to planting perennial vegetables, but what about these six perennial veggies?
 Adding them to your garden is an easy way to enjoy delicious, seasonal food free for a long, long time.

 An onion relative, ramps grow wild in deciduous forests.
 You can plant them in your garden and enjoy both the leaves and edible bulbs.
 Grow in a shady area and keep the soil moist.

-Rhubarbs are amazing for desserts like apple rhubarb muffins or rhubarb peach crisp.
+Rhubarbs are amazing for desserts like our Strawberry Rhubarb Crisp Recipe.
 But the reddish stems also have a long history of use as a vegetable in soups in Asia.
 You'll want rich soil and full sun to grow these stalks, but don't eat the leaves or roots since they're poisonous.

 3. French Sorrel